kevinrev26/uesbot/README.md

 `pip3 install rasa`

-This will take some time to comple, be patient
+This will take some time to complete, be patient

 # Train model